Search Field Guide

 *Anthers: Oblong.

-*Sepals: Longer or shorter than petals.
+*Sepals: As long or shorter than petals.

 *Petals: White to purple tinged, yellow at the base.
 Lacking a green stripe on the outside.
 Bearded on the inside, adjacent to gland.
 Tip apiculate.